 The dichotomy is clear—although we need human connection, it’s in our DNA, we also fear it.
 For sure, a genuine connection involves a certain amount of vulnerability.
 That exposure to your soul, your faults, your weaknesses, your history, your story, can be downright frightening.
 Shallow online “friendships” feel nice and safe, where opening the Pandora’s box of the soul can be terrifying.
 But it’s only by allowing ourselves to open up and let someone truly know you, faults and all, that an honest connection can ever be made.

 In a culture that is being shaped by ever increasing exposure to the virtual world, we may need some help forming solid, deep connections with people.
+Anxiety and/or being an adult living with Asperger’s can make conencting so much more elusive.
 Here are 6 suggestions that can help us practice the lost art of connecting.

 Make an effort to look into the eyes of people you interact with throughout the day.
 This doesn’t mean gazing longingly into the eyes of the produce guy at Trader Joe’s and expect to form a connection; it just means that by practicing eye contact you are taking on a posture of openness.
 That is the first step of ever connecting with someone, to allow yourself to be open to possibilities, to making new friends, and to learning new things.
 Eye contact allows a glimpse into another’s soul, and your own